anatawa12/AvatarOptimizer/.docs/content/docs/reference/merge-skinned-mesh/index.md

 In addition, because of same reasons, you should freeze & remove unchanging BlendShapes for body / cloth meshes.
 You can freeze & remove BlendShape using [Freeze BlendShape](../freeze-blendshape) component.
 Add this component to both/either merge source SkinnedMeshRenderer and/or merged SkinnedMeshRenderer to freeze & remove BlendShapes.
-Also, you can use `Automatically Freeze BlendShape` of [Trace and Optimize](../trace-and-optimize) component to get the same benefits.
+Also, you can use `Freeze BlendShapes` of [Trace and Optimize](../trace-and-optimize) component to get the same benefits.

 {{< hint info >}}